 As she leaves the unit to go home, Mia thinks through her decision again.
 She knows her limit and she had reached it.
 "Tonight,” she said to herself, "leaving was the best choice."

-Mia must balance her duty to provide care with a duty to ensure her own fitness to practise (Practice Standard 5.9).
-If her fitness to practise is compromised by fatigue or other factors, she has the right and a duty to decline to work extra hours ( Working Extra Hours Guidelines for Regulated Members on Fitness to Practise and the Provision of Safe, Competent, Ethical Nursing Care (September 2011)).
+Mia must balance her duty to provide care with a duty to ensure her fitness to practice (Practice Standard 5.9).
+According to CARNA's Working Extra Hours Guidelines for Regulated Members on Fitness to Practise and the Provision of Safe, Competent, Ethical Nursing Care (2011), if her fitness to practise is compromised by fatigue or other factors, she has the right and a duty to decline to work extra hours.

 In this situation, either option would be appropriate.

 On her next shift, Mia discussed the situation with her manager and shared some ideas for dealing with similar situations.
-Reflecting back, Mia felt she had been professionally accountable, using an ethical decision-making process and considering the circumstances to decide the best option.
+Reflecting, Mia felt she had been professionally accountable, using an ethical decision-making process and considering the circumstances to decide the best option.